scottdlai/Tic-Tac-Toe-AI/README.md

 A program that can always win or draw a 3x3 tic-tac-toe game.
 This was implemented using the minimax algorithm as well as Alplha-Beta pruning to speed up the process.
+This User Interface was built using React.js.

 # Hosting
 This project is hosted on Netlify.
 Check the game out at https://scottlai.codes